 STUDENT LIFE SPORTS SCHOLARSHIPS

 Students competing in Student Life Sports are eligible for athletic scholarships at the discretion of our athletic coaches.

 PHI THETA KAPPA

 Lindenwood is proud to honor members of the Phi Theta Kappa (PTK) international honor society of two-year colleges.
 Transfer students who have joined PTK are eligible to receive a $1,000 stackable scholarship as a full-time student.

 Scholarship Central connects Missouri students and students who live in the St. Louis Metro area to financial resources for college.
-Getting started is easy, Read more information.
+Getting started is easy, Learn more about Scholarship Central.

 Scholly is the simple, comprehensive and accurate scholarship matching platform that has helped students win over $35 Million in scholarship awards.
 Create an account, and turn the long months of searching for free money for college, into minutes.

 There are many scholarships sponsored by companies, fraternal organizations, churches, professional groups, employment affiliates that may assist you in your education.
 Spend some time researching these and other potential funding sources: